 $ sudo rm /usr/bin/python $ cd /usr/bin $ ln -s python3.2 python # Choose the Python 3.x binary here

 By the way, it is important to note that although versions 2.x are still used, they are not actively maintained.
 For that reason, you may want to consider switching to 3.x as indicated above.
 Since there are some syntax differences between 2.x and 3.x, we will focus on the latter in this series.

 Another way you can use Python in Linux is through the IDLE (the Python Integrated Development Environment), a graphical user interface for writing Python code.
-Before installing it, it is a good idea to perform a search to find out what are the versions available for your distribution:

 Once installed, you will see the following screen after launching the IDLE.
 While it resembles the Python shell, you can do more with the IDLE than with the shell.

 1. open external files easily (File → Open).

 (Ctrl + V) text, 3) find and replace text, 4) show possible completions (a feature known as Intellisense or Autocompletion in other IDEs), 5) change the font type and size, and much more.

 On top of this, you can use IDLE to create desktop applications.

 Since we will not be developing a desktop application in this 2-article series, feel free to choose between the IDLE and the Python shell to follow the examples.

 As is to be expected, you can perform arithmetic operations (feel free to use as many parentheses as needed to perform all the operations you want!) and manipulate text strings very easily with Python.